Class 2 - Years 1 and 2

-Teaching Assistants – Mrs Chance, Mrs Cole and Mrs Nash
+Teaching Assistants – Mrs Motley and Miss Gittings

 Welcome back everyone.
-Hope you had a super Easter and ate lots of chocolate.
-The children have returned happy and enthusiastic.
+Hope you had a wonderful Christmas and had lots of fun.
+The children have returned refreshed and ready to learn.

-Our text this term is Enid Blyton’s The Enchanted Wood.
+Our text for this term is Roald Dahl’s Fantastic Mr Fox.
 We will be using this text to develop different styles of writing, as well as looking at related non-fiction.
-Children will also be undertaking weekly extended writing sessions, comprehension, spelling, grammar and punctuation lessons and year 2 will continue Big Write sessions.
-This is where the children complete a given writing task completely independently, in silence.
+Children will also be undertaking weekly comprehension, spelling, grammar and punctuation lessons and children will continue extended writing sessions.

 Our literacy targets focus on spelling, word, sentence, text, comprehension, punctuation and handwriting.
-For example we will be learning about suffixes (ment, ness, ful, less, ly), adjectives, verbs and different nouns.
-We will look at joining sentences using a variety of connectives (and, because), using sentences with different forms in writing (statements, questions, exclamations and commands), using present and past tense and using co-ordination (or, and, but) and some subordination (when, if, that, because).Text will be looking at different sentence openers (one day, then, next, after), parts of a story (introduction (opening), middle, end (conclusion)) and organising related ideas into sections or paragraphs.
-Spelling some words with contracted forms (don’t, isn’t) and demarcating sentences with capital letters and full stops and use of question marks and exclamation marks as well as some higher order punctuation such as commas, apostrophes and speech marks.
+For example, for word we will be learning about suffixes (ing, ed, er), prefixes (un) and plurals (s and es).
+Sentence will look at joining sentences using a variety of connectives (and, because), using sentences with different forms in their writing (statements, questions, exclamations and commands), using present and past tense and using co-ordination (or, and, but) and some subordination (when, if, that, because).Text will be looking at different sentence openers (one day, then, next, after), parts of a story (introduction (opening), middle, end (conclusion)) and organising related ideas in sections or paragraphs.
+Spelling some words with contracted forms (don’t, isn’t) and demarcating sentences with capital letters and full stops and use of question marks and exclamation marks for punctuation.
 Children will be encouraged to demonstrate these through writing narratives about personal experiences and those of others (real and fictional), writing about real events, writing poetry and writing for different purposes.
-We will also continue practising joined up handwriting on a daily basis.
+We will continue practising joined up handwriting.

-Our numeracy targets focus on a variety of applications, including counting, reading and writing numbers up to 100 in numbers and words, knowing 2, 5 and 10 times tables and counting in 2s, 5s and 10s and problem solving.
-This involves word problems and practical problems and be able to solve these using different techniques strategies.
+Our numeracy targets focus on a variety of applications, including counting, reading and writing numbers up to 100 in numbers and words (year 1), counting in 2s, 5s and 10s (year 1), knowing 2, 5 and 10 times tables (year 2) and fractions - halves, quarters and thirds of shapes, length and amounts (years 1 and 2).
 It would be great if you could help your child with these at home.

-Some children will be given spellings every Friday to be tested the following Friday.
-These will contain the tricky words and sounds they have looked at that week (a useful phonics link can be found at the bottom of the page).
+Dependant on the phonics group, some children will be given spellings every Friday to be tested the following Friday.
+These will contain tricky/common exception words and sounds they have looked at that week (a useful phonics link can be found at the bottom of the page).
 Please help your child to learn these at home and ensure they have their spelling books every Friday, ready for their new spelling lists.

-Reading for meaning will be undertaken daily in class, where the whole class reads the text we are studying and completes associated activities.
+Reading for meaning will be undertaken daily in class, where the whole class reads and discusses the text we are studying.
 Individual reading is also conducted regularly in class.
 We encourage you to hear your child read as often as possible.
 As well as assisting your child to become a fluent and accurate reader, talking about what they have read and asking your child questions about their books will also help them to understand.
 Please sign your child’s reading diary if they have read at home

 Getting changed for P.E. can be very busy and clothes can often get mixed up so please ensure that all kit, including footwear is clearly named.